wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-intro/includes/embed-power-bi-content.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot shows the Sample dropdown list set to Dashboard.
 The Embedded mode dropdown list is set to View mode and is disabled.](../media/explore-our-apis-dashboard-view-mode.png)

-Hover the cursor over states within the map tile, and notice that a tooltip appears.
+Hover the cursor over any state within the map tile, and notice that a tooltip appears.

 > [!div class="mx-imgBorder"]
 > ![Screenshot shows a dashboard tile that is a map of total units by state.
 The cursor is hovering over the state of Washington, and a tooltip is open.](../media/explore-our-apis-dashboard-view-mode-tooltip.png)